Please send ALL completed forms by Friday February 23rd to

 Each entry is carefully considered.
 “There’s certainly no pulling the winner out of a hat,” according to the Coloring Contest founder and head judge, Ken McKiernan.
 McKiernan started the contest in the early 1970’s.

 From the 5,000 entries returned to the AOH each year, usually 6 winners are chosen: one from each grade and one Grand Prize winner.
-This year, thanks to the generosity of King Southern Bank, there are two divisions: an international/Irish division and the US division and more winners!
+This year, thanks again to the generosity of King Southern Bank, there are two divisions: an international/Irish division and the US division PLUS more winners!

-Thanks to KING SOUTHERN Bank for supplying this year’s prize!
+Thanks to KING SOUTHERN Bank for once again supplying this year’s prize!

 To learn more about St. Patrick’s story, click here!